sarvesh-26/Hand-gesture-recommender-System/README.md

-ChatGPT

-This Python script utilizes computer vision techniques and machine learning to detect hand gestures in real-time using a webcam.
-Here's a brief description of the code:

 Import Necessary Packages: The code imports essential libraries such as OpenCV (cv2), NumPy (numpy), TensorFlow (tensorflow), and MediaPipe (mediapipe).
 TensorFlow's Keras API is also imported for loading the pre-trained gesture recognition model.